SihaoCheng/Qbranch/index.md

 ---

 # A Cooling Anamaly of White Dwarfs
-I discovered an anomaly in the cooling process of some high-mass white dwarf stars.
-The "trafic jam" created by this anomaly can explain properties of the "Q branch", an unexpected branch-like feature revealed by the data of Gaia satellite.
-This anomaly is an extra delay of cooling in addition to the delay of crystallization.
-The settling of 22Ne in white dwarfs may account for the physical origin of this extra delay.
-Here is [our paper](https://arxiv.org/abs/1905.12710) and the catalog of selected white dwarfs:
+Most white dwarf stars shine at the cost of cooling, but not all.
+Using the wonderful Gaia DR2 data, I discovered some weired high-mass white dwarfs stopping their cooling when they reach a specific mass-dependent temperature.
+This slowing-down or "stop" of cooling produces a "trafic jam" on the white dwarf cooling tracks, and was named the "Q branch" on the Hertzsprung--Russell diagram.
+The corresponding temperatures of the Q branch is around the freezing temperature of the Coulomb plasma in white dwarf cores.
+However, I demonstrated that crystallization cannot produce such a strong delay effect, while another mechanism, i.e., the settling of neutron-rich 22Ne, can possibly produce this cooling anomaly.
+It seems a conspiracy of nature that the effect of 22Ne settling peaks around white dwarf freezing temperatures!
+Here is [our paper](https://ui.adsabs.harvard.edu/abs/2019ApJ...886..100C/abstract) and the catalog of high-mass white dwarfs used in our study:
 <br>
 [WD_early.csv](https://pages.jh.edu/~scheng40/Qbranch/WD_early.csv)
 <br>